okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ### user.session.context.change

-**Description:** User session context changed.
-This event indicates that the context in which the session is being used has changed enough from the context in which the event was created, and that a reevaluation of policy may be required.
-Often this indicates a security issue related to the session.
+**Description:** This event indicates that the current session context has changed from the session context when the event was created, and that a reevaluation of policy may be required.
+This can indicate a security issue related to the session.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |